 - Thermal Paste

 With these tools, you should be good to go with your PC-building experience.
-It is highly recommended that you go for magnetic screwdrivers, as they can be a lifesaver when it comes to staying organized.
+We recommend you go for magnetic screwdrivers, which can be a lifesaver when staying organized.

 The Building Phase

-Once you have completed the planning phase, you will have a rough idea in mind as to what type of gaming PC you’re after and what’s your budget.
-With these answers in mind, you can finally move to the building phase.
+Once you have completed the planning phase, you will have a rough idea as to what type of gaming PC you’re after and your budget.
+With these answers in mind, you can finally move to the building phase

-To nail all components accurately, you need to do lots of market research and select the ones that offer the perfect blend of performance and price.
-To get an idea of the compatibility and pricing of each component, you can head over to PCPartPicker and select the parts and see how your build turns out.
+For a good gaming setup, you need to do lots of market research and select the components that offer the perfect blend of performance and price.
+To get an idea of the compatibility and pricing for each element, you can head over to PCPartPicker, select the parts, and see how your build turns out.

-First and foremost, make sure you’re assembling your rig on a flat and suitable surface, and by suitable, we mean that you need to stay away from any metallic surface because that can short your components.
+First and foremost, make sure you’re assembling your rig on a flat and suitable surface, and by proper, we mean that you need to stay away from any metallic exterior because that can short-circuit your components.

-Furthermore, make sure you’re equipped with an anti-static wristband, or you’re working on an anti-static mat; this way, you and your components won’t get a static shock.
+Furthermore, ensure you’re equipped with an anti-static wristband or working on an anti-static mat; this way, you and your components won’t get a static shock.
 Apart from this, there are many other rookie mistakes that you can make as well, and we will warn you about them as we progress toward our finished rig.

 The first component you are going to put together is the CPU.
 However, before you do so, you need to unbox the motherboard and place it on a suitable surface.
 Next up, follow these steps:

 - First, push down on the small metal lever that’s next to the socket and then slide it away; this will open the socket.
-For older AMD CPUs, lift the metal lever up.
+For older AMD CPUs, lift the metal lever.

 - After that, remove the plastic cover from the CPU socket.

-- Take out the processor from its box and hold it gently from the edges (Never hold it from the bottom).
+- Please remove the processor from its box and gently hold it from the edges (Never have it from the bottom).
 Make sure you never apply any force in the next step.

-- If you have an Intel processor or an AMD 7000 processor, then you will find marking around the edge of the processor.
+- If you have an Intel processor or an AMD 7000 processor, you will find markings around the edge of the processor.
 You will also find a similar marking on the CPU socket.
 Orient the processor according to the marking on both the chip and the socket, and gently insert the processor into the socket.
-If you have an older AMD processor, then make sure the pins at the bottom of the processor and seated into the holes in the socket.
+If you have an older AMD processor, make sure the pins at the bottom of the processor are seated into the socket holes.

 - Do the reverse of step 2, that is, lower the metal lever down and slide it into its place.
 For older AMD processors, all you have to do is push down the metal lever.